Scope of Work

 Coordination for this project involved meetings and permission from members of Congress, USACE Generals, US and Washington Department of Fish and Wildlife, NOAA Fisheries (NMFS), Washington DOT, County Commissioners, Weyerhaeuser, and local landowners, among others.

-Work involved managing a multi-disciplinary team involving original design, value engineering, environmental compliance (NEPA), specification writing, plus construction oversight of the weir-and-baffle system feature and large woody debris “islands”.
+Work involved managing a multi-disciplinary team involving original design, value engineering, environmental compliance (NEPA), specification writing, plus construction oversight of the weir-and-baffle system feature and large woody debris “islands” within the sediment plain and braided river flow path.

 These features were designed to build up sediment deposition high in the Mt.
 St. Helens sediment plain in the North Fork Toutle River Valley to help alleviate downstream flooding along communities of the Cowlitz and Columbia River systems.